timmak/arc-docs/en/aws/intro-community.md

 ## A Very Brief History

 Naming things is hard. `architect` started out as `arc` which itself was an acronym for `amazon run commands`.
-But mostly we just call it `arc` anyhow.
-The code was developed for and then extracted from begin.com and granted to JS Foundation in July of 2017 under the `Apache-2.0` license.
+But mostly we just call it `arc`.
+The code was developed building https://begin.com and granted to JS Foundation in July of 2017 under the `Apache-2.0` license.